 Your muscles undergo constant contraction and relaxation when you jog.
 If you don’t prep them, you can get muscle cramps and may not be able to walk or jog properly.

 2. Set A Goal

-A goal without a plan is just a wish.
-So, you must set a daily or weekly goal for yourself.
-Write down your goal on a piece of paper.
-For example, “I will jog 2 miles today, and by the end of the month, I should be able to jog 5 miles at a stretch.”
+For example, set a goal that says, “I will jog 2 miles today, and by the end of the month, I should be able to jog 5 miles at a stretch.”
 This goal will keep you motivated and focused, and you will soon be able to run long distances without feeling weak or out of breath.

 3. Wear Running Shoes

 The next most important thing is to wear the right shoes.
 Shoes help protect your feet and bones from the impact of the thrust they experience when you jog.